About the Project

 We think the field of teen pregnancy prevention can benefit from using the Design Thinking methodology and that it serves as a perfect framework for finding innovative approaches using technology.
 Too often, people select the tool—often a tech tool—without fully understanding the problem.
 It’s great to have an idea of the tool you might use, but to really solve the problem, you must be open to the barriers you discover through deep interactions with your audience.

-I am reminded of a story a professor of mine told in a design class:
+This reminds us of a story one of our professors once told in a design class:

 Professor Branch: There was an apartment building where many people complained about the elevator’s slow pace.
 Experts were called, measurements were taken, and the solution to install a new elevator would be very expensive and take a lot of time.